min2ha/ukwa-site/content/target/23474/index.en.md

   "subject": null
 }

-# Jennifer Thompson (Independent candidate for Uxbridge and South Ruislip)

 Jennifer Thompson stood as an independent candidate for Uxbridge and South Ruislip at the 2015 General Election but was not elected.